eugenius1/eugenius1.github.io/_posts/2016-07-23-how-i-made-this-website.md

 # Hosting

 Before eusebius.tech, I was hosting a simpler website through [GitHub Pages](https://pages.github.com/) at [eugenius1.github.io](http://eugenius1.github.io) (which now links to this domain).
-GitHub Pages can host a static website from a repository as well as project pages such as [this](http://eusebius.tech/ee3-rtdsp/ "EE3: Real-Time Digital Signal Processing").
+GitHub Pages can host a static website from a repository as well as project pages.
 A static website is like a folder containing fully-rendered contents, whereas a dynamic website is like a program which runs on a server and produces content when you make a request.

 The beauty of GitHub Pages is that I can have my website hosted, for free, at a custom domain.
 This is true freedom, taking my website name from `eugenius1.github.io` to a much more friendly `eusebius.tech`.
 One downside is that I lose https as I now would have to implement a secure connection myself instead of GitHub doing that for me.